xtrinch/sails-pagination-middleware/README.md

     module.exports = require('sails-pagination-middleware').generate({});

-Then in `config/policies.js` you can specify which `find` call will get augmented with the count header.
+Then in `config/policies.js` you can specify which `find` call will get augmented with the count field.

     UserController: {
         'find': ['isLoggedIn', 'paginate'],